About Us

 Equity and Inclusion

-In the summer of 2020, OASC convened a committee led by advisers, students, and alumni of color charged with advising the labor of the Executive Director and Board in making this association more equitable and inclusive.
+In the summer of 2020, OASC convened a committee led by advisors, students, and alumni of color charged with advising the labor of the Executive Director and Board in making this association more equitable and inclusive.
 They have since crafted an action plan for our organization with short-term and long-term recommended strategies and action steps to address areas within OASC identified as needing improvement — with the agency to address any other areas the committee determines.
 OASC staff and board will support and empower this committee.

 The ongoing goals of the Equity & Inclusion Committee are to: